-The relationships between GESEP and environmental issues in BiH
+The relationships between GESEP and environmental issues in BiH or have specific needs in relation to the environment, and why?

 Applying a GESEP lens to environmental issues in BiH means first asking the following questions:

 - How does poverty, and the lack of gender equality and social equity contribute to environmental challenges (such as pollution and climate change)? - How do environmental challenges affect gender equality, social equity and poverty? - How equal is the distribution of natural resources? - Which groups in society are most vulnerable